ZackWilde27/Z3dPy/README.md

 # Z is forward in this case, so it's placed in front of the camera
 ```

-Rendering 3D in Z3dPy takes 3 steps:
+Rendering 3D is done in 3 stages:
 - Set the internal camera
 - Raster the meshes
 - Draw the triangles

-The drawing stage has several different functions depending on the desired shading.
+The drawing stage has <a href="https://github.com/ZackWilde27/Z3dPy/wiki/Drawing-Triangles">several different functions</a> depending on the desired shading.

 ```python
 # Set Internal Camera